oconnor-ryan/E2E2/README.md

 * This should be a separate project so that users who don't trust the server they're connected to can clone the project via Git and build the project themselves.
-* Will be a Single Page Application since there is no need for complex SEO and the UI will remain mostly the same thoughout the app.
 * Attempt to request use of Persistant Storage (Local Storage, IndexedDB) to store encryption keys.
 Otherwise, prompt for a password to generate the key from a key derivation function.

 ### Tools
-- Front-end Framework?
+- Front-end Framework
   * None.
 Using standard HTML/CSS/Javascript
-  * As scope of project increases, may switch to React.
 - Encryption
   * Web Crypto API (native to all targeted browsers)

 ### Encryption
-**FOCUS MORE ON THIS**
+**\*FOCUS MORE ON THIS\***

 Methods for Encrypting Messages:
 1. Use Only Public Key Encryption: